nicolanapa/portfolio/README.md

 This is my "portfolio/website" and it's currently hosted on my [Server](https://nicolanapa.duckdns.org).

+## Server's status

+If the site doesn't load, the server might be off.
+It's not always on.
+I might use Github Pages as a backup "page".

 ## Server's specs

 My server has those specs if you're interested: